 Benefits over traditional clay pigeons:

-- Eco-friendly degradation: These pigeons break down naturally and quickly, ensuring that shooting ranges do not become littered with long-lasting debris.
+- Eco-friendly degradation: These pigeons break down naturally and faster than the traditional clay pigeons, while also ensuring that shooting ranges do not harm the environment during the degradation process.

 - Reduced chemical leaching: With the absence of harmful binders, there’s a significant reduction in the risk of chemicals seeping into the soil or water systems.

-- Promotion of sustainable shooting: Clubs and ranges that adopt biodegradable pigeons can promote their commitment to sustainability, potentially attracting more eco-conscious participants.
+- Promotion of eco-friendly shooting: Clubs and ranges that adopt biodegradable pigeons can promote their commitment to sustainability, potentially attracting more eco-conscious participants.

 Recycled materials in clay pigeon production